John Steele House (Salisbury, North Carolina)

-John Steele House, also known as Lombardy, is a historic plantation house located at Salisbury, Rowan County, North Carolina.
-It was built between 1799 and 1801, and is a two-story, three bay, side hall plan, Federal style frame dwelling.
-It has a side gable roof, one-story shed roof porch, and is sheathed with beaded weatherboards.
+John Steele House, also known as Lombardy, is a historic plantation house in Salisbury, Rowan County, North Carolina.
+It was built between 1799 and 1801 and is a two-story, three-bay, side hall plan, Federal style frame dwelling.
+It has a side gable roof and a one-story shed roof porch and is sheathed with beaded weatherboards.
 The house was restored between 1977 and 1983.
 It was the home of North Carolina politician John Steele (1764-1815).

 It was listed on the National Register of Historic Places in 1994.